Xghayor/Music-Festival/READme.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 My-Portfolio <a name="about-project"></a>
+# 📖 Music-Festival Project <a name="about-project"></a>

-> My personal portfolio website showcasing my skills, projects, and achievements as a web developer
+> Discover a mesmerizing fusion of musical performances, interactive art installations, and captivating experiences in our innovative music festival creation.

 ## 🛠 Built With <a name="built-with"></a>